-Measure 0506: Hospital 30-day, All-Cause, Risk- Standardized Readmission Rate (RSRR) Following Pneumonia Hospitalization 0231: Pneumonia Mortality Rate (IQI #20) 1789: Hospital-Wide All-Cause Unplanned Readmission Measure (HWR) using Medicare claims and VA administrative data.
-The algorithm identifies admissions that are typically planned and may occur within 30 days of discharge from the hospital.
-The planned readmission algorithm has three fundamental principles: 1.
-A few specific, limited types of care are always considered planned (transplant surgery, maintenance chemotherapy/immunotherapy, rehabilitation); 2.
-Otherwise, a planned readmission is defined as a non-acute readmission for a scheduled procedure; and, 3.
+- 1. A few specific, limited types of care are always considered planned (transplant surgery, maintenance chemotherapy/ immunotherapy, rehabilitation); - 2.
+Otherwise, a planned readmission is defined as a non-acute readmission for a scheduled procedure; and, - 3.
 Admissions for acute illness or for complications of care are never planned.

 The algorithm was developed in 2011 as part of the Hospital-Wide Readmission measure.
 In 2013, CMS applied the algorithm to its other readmission measures.
 In applying the algorithm to condition- and procedure-specific measures, teams of clinical experts reviewed the algorithm in the context of each measure-specific patient cohort and, where clinically indicated, adapted the content of the algorithm to better reflect the likely clinical experience of each measure's patient cohort.
-The planned readmission algorithm is applied to the pneumonia measure without modifications.
-The planned readmission algorithm and associated code tables are attached in data field S.2b (Data Dictionary or Code Table).
-From a patient perspective, an unplanned readmission from any cause is an adverse event.
+The planned readmission algorithm is applied to the AMI measure without modifications.
+The planned readmission algorithm and associated code tables are attached in data field S.2b (Data Dictionary or Code Table). #1789 Hospital-Wide All-Cause Unplanned Readmission Measure (HWR) Outcome definition The measure counts readmissions to any short-term acute care hospital for any cause within 30 days of the date of discharge from an eligible index admission, excluding planned readmissions as defined below.
+Rationale From a patient perspective, an unplanned readmission from any cause is an adverse event.
 Outcomes occurring within 30 days of discharge can be influenced by hospital care and the early transition to the non-acute care setting.
 The 30-day time frame is a clinically meaningful period for hospitals to collaborate with their communities to reduce readmissions.
 However, planned readmissions are generally not a signal of quality of care.
 Including planned readmissions in a readmission measure could create a disincentive to provide appropriate care to patients who are scheduled for elective or necessary procedures within 30 days of discharge.
 It is important to note that for the HWR measure, a readmission is included as an index admission if it meets all other eligibility criteria.
 This differs from the publicly reported condition-specific and procedure-specific readmission measures, which do not consider a readmission as a new index admission within the same measure.
 Planned Readmission Algorithm (Version 4.0) The Planned Readmission Algorithm is a set of criteria for classifying readmissions as planned among the general Medicare population using Medicare administrative claims data.
 The algorithm identifies admissions that are typically planned and may occur within 30 days of discharge from the hospital.
-The Planned Readmission Algorithm has three fundamental principles: 1.
-A few specific, limited types of care are always considered planned (obstetric delivery, transplant surgery, maintenance
+The Planned Readmission Algorithm has three fundamental principles: